RNP Antibodies, IgG, Serum

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

 1. Homburger H, Larsen S: Detection of specific antibodies.
 In Clinical Immunology: Principles and Practice.
-1st edition.
+First edition.
 Edited by R Rich, T Fleisher, B Schwartz, et al. St. Louis, Mosby-Year Book, 1996, pp 2096-2109

 2. Kotzin B, West S: Systemic lupus erythematosus.
 In Clinical Immunology Principles and Practice.
 Second edition.
 Edited by R Rich, T Fleisher, W Shearer, et al. St. Louis, Mosby-Year Book, 2001, pp 60.1-60.24